TWICE EXCEPTIONAL (2e) - Gifted Students with Disabilities

 District 11 works collaboratively with classroom teachers, special educators, gifted educators, and parents to identify twice exceptional students and implement strategies to meet their diverse needs.

-Twice-exceptional students are those who are identified as gifted according to state criteria in one or more categories of giftedness AND are identified with a disability according to federal/state criteria – and the disability qualifies them for either an Individual Education Plan (IEP) or a 504 plan.
+Twice-exceptional students are those who are identified as gifted according to state criteria in one or more categories of giftedness and are identified with a disability according to federal/state criteria – and the disability qualifies them for either an Individual Education Plan (IEP) or a 504 plan.

 Twice Exceptional students are often difficult to identify because they possess the characteristics of gifted students and the characteristics of students with disabilities.
-Gifted characteristic may mask disabilities, or disabilities may mask gifted potential.
+Gifted characteristics may mask disabilities, or disabilities may mask gifted potential.
 Gifted students with disabilities are often at-risk because their educational and social-emotional needs often go undetected.
-The inconsistent academic performance can lead educators believe 2e students are not putting forth the effort.
+The inconsistent academic performance can lead educators to believe 2e students are not putting forth the effort.
 Hidden disabilities may prevent students with advanced abilities from achieving their full potential.